 Finishing Touches On Prep

 Ok.
 Everything is taped and shielded, it is almost time to paint!
 Go over any spackled areas that need another coat.
-Use fast drying so you can start painting.
+Use fast drying so you can start painting your bathroom.
 After the spackle is dry, lightly sand everything, then take a damp sponge and “wet sand” to ensure the best outcome.
 Any spackled areas/filled holes are going to need at least a spot prime, so they don’t show up later as a different texture on the wall.

 When changing colors it is highly recommended to prime before hand.
 It is absolutely necessary to prime before hand if you desire the “true color” that you chose.
 Tint the primer if you are painting over a dark or extreme color.
 Brush and roll one coat of primer to all surfaces you are going to paint.
 It is highly recommended to paint the ceiling and walls with a mold resistant, washable paint.
 (Mineral-based paints are affordable, mold resistant, washable, odorless, nontoxic and come highly recommended by this pro, who’s last name is Painter!)
 Be sure to have the exhaust fan running at all times when you begin your painting and priming, especially if you are using oil-based, acrylic, or latex paints, as they have toxic chemical solvents that are released into the air while being applied, drying and for years after the paint has been applied.

 You are now ready to apply the paint!
 Painting actually takes the least amount of time to the painting process.
-Use a steady hand, quality brush and roller to apply the paint!
+Use a steady hand, quality brush and roller to apply the paint to your bathroom!
 This is very important, as you do not want brush marks or roller hairs showing up later when the paint is dry.
 Strain the paint, add the proper amount of water if using a mineral-based paint, and mix well!
 Mix and stir your paint to ensure proper color and finish.

 Take a damp sanding sponge, or even better is a lint roller, to the roller pad before using it.
 This will remove any loose hairs or fibers that can show up later on the walls!